-- You also can change the EV Shift setting using the menu that appears when you press [MENU] (pages 51, 233). - Performing an EV shift operation while using multi-pattern metering will cause the metering mode to switch automatically to center weighted metering.
-The metering mode will return to multi-pattern metering when you change the exposure compensation value to 0.0 (page 120). - You can use the key customization feature to configure the [◀] and [▶] buttons so they control EV shift (page 128).
-This comes in handy when adjusting exposure compensation while viewing the on-screen histogram (page 126).
+- Performing an EV shift operation while using multi-pattern metering will cause the metering mode to switch automatically to center weighted metering.
+The metering mode will return to multi-pattern metering when you change the exposure compensation value to 0.0 (page 130). - You can use the key customization feature to configure the [◄] and [▶] buttons so they control EV shift (page 138).
+This comes in handy when adjusting exposure compensation while viewing the on-screen histogram (page 136).